HOW TO BANDAGE A DOG PAW

 There are many injuries that may affect your dog’s limbs.
 Most of these will reduce your dog’s mobility and cause them to limp.
 The severity of your dog’s limp will tend to give an indication if you need to take your dog to the vets straight away, although this is always a good idea no matter what.

 Limping is usually caused by a fracture of one or more bones in the leg.
 Severe fractures and dislocations are usually daily noticeable and obvious.
 However, minor and hairline fractures are less obvious and can easily be ignored by dog owners.
-These types of injuries are typically treated by stabilizing the leg with a splint or cast.
+These types of injuries are typically treated by stabilizing the leg with a splint, cast, or hero braces.

 6. Minor Cuts and Scratches